Summary of Role

 - Providing ongoing TA to development partners on the design and implementation of project-specific QA frameworks

-- Delivering regional and national trainings for government officials on global best practice related to standards compliance
+- Contributing to regional and national trainings for government officials on global best practice related to standards compliance

-The Consultant will participate in regular teleconferences with CLASP staff and consultants, development partners, government representatives, and stakeholders from the private sector and civil society.
-The Consultant will conduct regular documentation of activities, including but not limited to meeting minutes, trip reports, bimonthly status updates, quarterly and semiannual reports.
+The consultant will participate in regular teleconferences with CLASP staff and consultants, development partners, government representatives, and stakeholders from the private sector and civil society.
+Fluency in English is required, and competency in French is preferred.

-The Consultant is expected to provide an estimated 60 total days of support services to CLASP over the one-year duration of the contract, with the possibility of renewal.
-The total amount of Consultant travel is expected to be approximately 10 to 20 days.
+The consultant is expected to provide an estimated 30 total days of support services to CLASP over the one-year duration of the contract, with the possibility of renewal.
+The total amount of consultant travel is expected to be approximately 5 to 10 days.

-- 5+ years working with governments on national and/or regional policies, particularly in the energy sector
+- Working with governments on national and/or regional policies, particularly in the energy sector

 - Working with international development organizations